Want to buy an investment apartment to rent out? Here's what you need to know

 "These fees can drastically erode your rental income and make it challenging to achieve a healthy return on investment," she said.

 "By contrast, condominiums are a win for investors, generally offering far greater flexibility for landlords," Barbrack said, adding that in most condo buildings, you have the right to sublet from day one, without any minimum living requirement or waiting period.
 The bylaws governing condos are also much more stable, so you face far less risk of abrupt rule changes.
-And while condos may charge modest move-in or move-out fees, they almost never impose ongoing sublet surcharges.
+And while condos may charge modest move-in or move-out fees, they rarely impose ongoing sublet surcharges.

 "This combination of predictable rental rights and lower fees makes condos the clear choice for investors focused on consistent cash flow and long-term stability," she said.